powerbot15/neuron/README.md

 ## Combined Single and Multiple Input Neuron with various transfer functions

+## ES6 Javascript

-This is the basic brick of the multilayer Neural Networks
+This is the basic brick of the multilayer Neural Networks.
+Basically they are not so complicated as appear